 Most people know just how important wearing SPF on our face is these days.
 Scientists and beauty experts alike will tell you that the best thing you can do to safe guard your skin for the future is to wear sunscreen in order to protect it.
-And while it's advisable to wear it year-round (not just when it's sunny), it may also be a good idea to wear it even when you're not outdoors.
+And while it's advisable to wear it year-round (not just when it's sunny), it may also be a good idea to wear it even when you're not outdoors, particularly considering how much time we are currently spending inside right now.
 So should you wear SPF inside?
 Let's discuss.

 Although the sun can help some of us feel happier and more social, it can be a nightmare for our skin.
 Damaging UVA and UVB rays can cause irreparable damage and can even lead to skin cancer, as the American Academy of Dermatology notes.
 On a purely aesthetic level, as HuffPost reports, sun damage can dry out the skin, cause pigmentation and uneven skin tone, and can destroy the collagen and elastin in your skin.
 This in turn leads to a loss of elasticity and firmness; in other words, pre-mature ageing.
 Wearing SPF in part protects us from these side effects, and hence should be taken really rather seriously.

 Alarmingly, according to the Independent, approximately 80 per cent of UV rays can still penetrate through clouds, meaning SPF is crucial even in colder months, and should be worn year round.
 But if UV rays can penetrate through clouds, can they penetrate through, say, the glass of our windows?
-If so, would that suggest we should be applying SPF even on days we may not be leaving the house?
+If so, would that suggest we should be applying SPF during the current lockdown, even when we’re not leaving our house?

 Facialist and skincare expert Lisa Franklin believes it's better to be on the safe side with this one.
 "Glass effectively blocks UVB (the UV rays that cause sunburn), but about 75% of UVA penetrates glass," she explains.